chris-hjelmfelt/Powershell/README.md

 # Powershell
 A few useful powershell scripts.
-See usage notes on each script.
+Some scripts have their own usage notes.

+How to run:

+> Powershell.exe -executionpolicy remotesigned -File  "C:\Users\<YourUserName>\Git\powershell\shell-columns.ps1"